kriskowal/gtor/README.md

 This is a sketch of a `then` method that illustrates this adapter.
 Note that we create a deferred, use the resolver, and return the promise.
-The adapter is responsible for catching errors and giving the consumer an opportunity do further work or to recover.
+The adapter is responsible for catching errors and giving the consumer an opportunity to do further work or to recover.

 ```js
 Promise.prototype.then = function Promise_then(onreturn, onthrow) {